blakewatson/htmlforpeople/src/02-add-content-to-your-website.md

 ---
-title: "Add content to your website"
+title: 'Add content to your website'
-summary: "Learn how to add content like headings, links, images, and lists to a webpage using HTML tags."
+summary: 'Learn how to add content like headings, links, images, and lists to a webpage using HTML tags.'
-permalink: "add-content-to-your-website/"
+permalink: 'add-content-to-your-website/'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Add content to your website